 Even if you relapse, it’s okay to get back on the wagon.
 Don’t let guilt and shame make you go back out and stay out because you might not come back.
 I relapsed once actually twice when I got sober and I was like, two years into sobriety.

 I impulsively took a drink.
 But it was so nasty.
 I didn’t even want to revisit it.
 I was done.
 And I didn’t let guilt and shame make me drink again because most of the time when I relapsed previously, I had so much guilt and shame, I was like well I might as well go back out and drink because I just ruined all my sobriety.

 You don’t want to do that.
 So just think about today, don’t think about the past.
 Don’t think about the future, think about right now.
 Every 10 minutes every half hour that you are not taking a drink, you should celebrate that, say yes I did it.
 I didn’t take that drink and drank some tea.
 Drink some soup, have a protein shake.

 Get some help, but cut ties with everyone.
 Move out of that town, as soon as possible.
 If you live in a small town and they all know you drink, and you have hundreds of triggers all over the place just get out of that town, it’s not worth it, if your true friends and family will love you.

 They might be upset that you’re not drinking, but if they’re true friends they’ll come back.
 All the drinking friends that I had, they left, they weren’t true friends.
 They don’t care if I’m sober.
 They’re just waiting on the sidelines waiting for me to drink again.

-So I hope these tips help you leave a comment if you’re struggling, or if you just want to say hi and hit that subscribe button, and we’ll talk to you soon.
+So I hope these tips help you leave a comment if you are struggling, or if you just want to say hi and hit that subscribe button, and we will talk to you soon.